garrygl/GNS3/README.md

 # GSN3 Simulation Labs

 Abstract: This working lab simulates connecting on-premises networking to Azure ExpressRoute and an S2S VPN via a PAN firewall.
 It also connects AWS with a S2S VPN via the PAN firewall and a simulated Internet backbone.
-An external switch provides a bridge allowing a path to connect to the following: Cisco DNA-C appliance, Cisco APIC-EM, Stealwatach, Prime Infrastruture, and Cisco ISE.
+An external switch running ubridege.exe provides the bridged path allowing a connection to the following external lab systems: Cisco DNA-C appliance, Cisco APIC-EM, Stealwatach, Prime Infrastruture, and Cisco ISE.

 ## Operational Notes GSN3 Simulation Lab 1
 - Reference - **[Link to Network-Lab.pdf (HTML format)](https://github.com/garrygl/GNS3/blob/20b25805cb25cc5977216e78a9a4a0c04696f3e3/Network-Lab.pdf)